-Looking closely one can easily discern that current controversy are based on User’s concern more about Tariff neutrality than about Net neutrality.
+Looking closely, one can easily discern that current controversies are based on User’s concern more about Tariff neutrality than about Net neutrality.

 Or is it better to make ‘Tariff’ also Net Neutral and leave it to the competition in the market place to decide?

-Important aspect to be kept in mind is that means and ways of revenue sharing shall be such that it will not unduly increase cost of service and burden end users.
+Important aspect to be kept in mind is that, Means and Ways of revenue sharing shall be such that it will not unduly increase cost of service and burden end users.
 Government and TELCOs should know that success of Telecom Industry as in every other Industry thrives on its business volume and the volume comes from its availability and affordability to general mass of country’s population.
 Cost of Super hyped handsets and other user end devises etc., and passing on the high cost on License and Spectrum to users will increase cost of usage and will push the common people out of the system and the Industry goes down the drain.
-Please see my blog: Make Telecom Systems, network, Phones, product and services for the common man. http://wp.me/p1ZsI2-9i http://wp.me/p1ZsI2-9i

-7. Compromise solutions to upkeep Telcos Interest with Net neutrality.
+- Compromise solutions to upkeep TELCOs Interest with Net neutrality.

 As mentioned above TELCOS are slowly losing their monopoly on Telecom service delivery.
 Increasing data usage charges as being proposed by COAI is not a wise solution.

 As mentioned earlier, in every business, volume of user base brings in growth and volume can happen when the products and services are accessible and affordable to general mass.
 Increase of data charges will make it un affordable to a large portion of subscribers and many would fall off.
 On the other side many more who currently use the communication service through TSP channels will move over to OTT based services causing further loss in revenue.